wasknk/wknk-doc-python/docs/copier.md

-# Copier - Python template tools
+# Copier: Python Project Template Utility
-A tool to make and apply a boilerplate in python

-Caution: May do the bad thing when the template is malicioue. if you use template made by others , make sure it is  a trusted source .
+A powerful command-line tool for generating new Python projects from existing boilerplate templates.

+---

+### ⚠️ Security Warning ⚠️

+**Templates are executable code.** If you use a template from an untrusted or malicious source, it could potentially run arbitrary code on your machine during application.
+Always ensure your templates originate from a trusted source.

 ## basic usage